PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 # Health Resources & Services Administration (HRSA) Uniform Data System (UDS)

-Federally-qualified health centers (FQHC's) are HRSA-designated non-profit community health centers meeting certain program criteria and receive federal funding.
+Federally-qualified health centers (FQHC's) are HRSA-designated non-profit community health centers meeting certain program criteria and receiving special federal funding.
 A condition of such funding is submission of annual service data.
 HRSA aggregates all the health center data into annual reports available for public download.

 ## Utility

 FQHCs serve primarily low-income families with primary care and (oftentimes) dental care.
 Analyzing annual UDS reports can give us insights into the type and counts of dental care services being provided.
-Data is reported at the FQHC organizational level which can be helpful for understanding community-level access, or data can be aggregated to state and national levels for broader analysis.
+Data is reported at the FQHC organizational level which can be helpful for understanding community-level access.
+Or data can be aggregated to state and national levels for broader analysis.
 The UDS is the source of one measure in the National Oral Health Surveillance System: "Population Receiving Oral Health Services at Federally Qualified Health Centers."

 ### Questions this dataset could help answer